olerass/bluej-extender/README.md

 * Integrates with [SwingExplorer](http://www.swingexplorer.com/) which provides useful utilities for developing and debugging Swing applications.
 One-line command for launching *any* BlueJ version with your extension and SwingExplorer.
 * Supports all major operating systems: Linux, Windows and OS X.
+* Supports all Gradle aware IDEs and tools.
+See [Gradle Tooling](http://www.gradle.org/tooling) for more information.

 ## Usage
 Clone the project (or use the GitHub download features):